Home

 Investigate how social conditions, family life and school life may work together to influence health, health-related behaviour, and well-being.

-The main aims of the follow-up study in 2005/06 are to:
+The main aims of the follow-up study in 2005/06 were to:

 Investigate ethnic differences in health and health-related behaviour between ages 11-13 and ages 14-16.